pgalbavy/geneos/cmd/geneos/README.md

 These names are also reserved words and you cannot configure or manage components with those names.
 This means that you cannot have a gateway called `gateway` or a probe called `netprobe`.
 If you do already have instances with these names then you will have to be careful migrating.
 See more below.

 ### Commands

-#### Security and Running as Root

-The program has been written in such a way that is should be safe to install SETUID root or run using `sudo` for almost all cases.
-The program will refuse to accidentally run an instance as root unless the `User` config parameter is explicitly set - for example when a Netprobe needs to run as root.
-As with many complex programs, care should be taken and privileged execution should be used when required.

 #### General Command Flags & Arguments